bozsahin/cogs579/README.md

-# cogs579 Spring 2022
+# cogs579 Spring 2023

 METU course on Philosophy of Computer Science

 This is the web home when I teach it.
 This page is the course syllabus.

-<b>Lectures</b> Tuesdays, 11.40-14.30, at room S03 of the Informatics Institute
+<b>Lectures</b> Tuesdays, 14.40-17.30, at room S03 of the Informatics Institute

-The course will be face to face.
+The course will start online, then we will see what happens.

 I record the lectures and show videos during lectures, also recorded.
 Physical attendance is not required.
 But mental attendance, physical or online, is always required.

-At any rate, we cannot exceed the physical attendance limit of 16 students in class at any time, as determined by the university for the pandemic size of the room.

-<b>Lecturer</b> Cem Bozsahin (Spring 2022)
+<b>Lecturer</b> Cem Bozsahin (Spring 2023)

-<b>TA</b> Firat Oter
+<b>TA</b> Rojda Ozcan

 <b>Catalog Content and Description</b>